jonasbohmann/democraciv-discord-bot/README.md

 a **refresh token** (not application token!) of your reddit app.
 Follow this [guide](https://github.com/reddit-archive/reddit/wiki/OAuth2) on how to get these.
 Make sure your refresh token has the `submit` scope.

-You can configure everything else that is Reddit related in the `config.py`.
+You can configure everything else that is Reddit related in `config.py`.

 ####  YouTube